Vexcenot/-Middle-Mann/readme.md

 # Features Include
 - Health, ammo, and more moved closer to the middle of the screen
 - Vanilla TF2 visuals
-- Increased readability during intense fights
+- Increased readability for intense fights
 - Supports all resolutions (including 4:3, 16:9, 16:10, etc.)

 # Install Instructions